wordbit/wordbit/content/posts/2021-07-31-a-sick-summer.markdown

 title = "A sick summer"

 +++
 I went with an ambiguous title for this post on purpose.
+Summer is usually a relaxing, carefree time.
+Time spent outdoors barbequing, camping, forest bathing, swimming, and hanging out in boardshorts and flip flops with a cold beer.

+I've most definitely been enjoying a sick summer - taking some time off work to go on a road trip...etc. ###

+...............got second shot.
+And Look at the death per millions chart: [https://www.cbc.ca/news/canada/british-columbia/covid-19-british-columbia-charts-1.5510000](https://www.cbc.ca/news/canada/british-columbia/covid-19-british-columbia-charts-1.5510000 "https://www.cbc.ca/news/canada/british-columbia/covid-19-british-columbia-charts-1.5510000")

+but

+............impossible to book a campsite - resort to bush camping or backcountry

+.............lakes are always closed on hot days around here - ridiculous in the second-largest country in the world

+Heat wave:

 [https://www.vice.com/en/article/pkbq8n/all-the-apocalyptic-things-that-happened-because-of-north-americas-heat-wave](https://www.vice.com/en/article/pkbq8n/all-the-apocalyptic-things-that-happened-because-of-north-americas-heat-wave "https://www.vice.com/en/article/pkbq8n/all-the-apocalyptic-things-that-happened-because-of-north-americas-heat-wave")